abanoubMokhles/abanoubMokhles/README.md

 - 👋 Hi, I’m @abanoubMokhles
-- 👀 I’m interested in 👨‍💻 Software Development.
+- 👀 I’m interested in 👨‍💻 Software Engineering.
-- 🌱 I’m currently learning C++, Data Structures, and Algorithms.
+- 🌱 I’m currently learning Python.
-- 📫 You can reach me at 📧 mokhles.abanoub1@gmail.com
+- 📫 You can reach me at 📧 mokhles.abanoub1@gmail.com Or abanoub.mokhles@cash-eg.org

 <!---
 abanoubMokhles/abanoubMokhles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.